 - Employ a range of techniques, strategies and interventions to anticipate and prepare for behaviour issues, and deal with them in a calm manner that minimises disruption to learning.
-Staff need to develop their skills and prepare for behaviours as well as preparing the lesson; - Ensure that wherever possible, first attention is given to good behaviour; - Late pupils should make up this time after the lesson or at a suitably appropriate time; - Ensure pupils are focused on activities they should be attentive within, and respectful of, the learning environment and they need to be challenged if they are not; - Challenge uniform issues in a fair, sensitive and non-confrontational way to support this, tutors should check uniform regularly and where there is an issue, give pupils a blue slip and work with them, and the HoY as required, to an appropriate solution.
+Staff need to develop their skills and prepare for behaviours as well as preparing the lesson; - Ensure that wherever possible, first attention is given to good behaviour; - Late pupils should make up this time after the lesson or at a suitably appropriate time; - Ensure pupils are focused on activities they should be attentive within, and respectful of, the learning environment and they need to be challenged if they are not.